 Its community comprises customers from about 180 countries.
 Hence, you can rest assured that there is never a lack of customer demand on the platform.

 Among these 300 million customers, more than 150 million customers are paying for the premium services of Amazon Prime.
-This shows how much percentage of customers present on the platform can pay just for their trust in Amazon’s services.
+This shows how much a percentage of customers present on the platform can pay just for their trust in Amazon’s services.

 As an exciting seller fact, you may also want to know that small-to-medium-sized American Amazon sellers collectively sell more than 4,000 products on Amazon every minute.